koyeb/example-rust-actix-with-websockets/readme.md

 CMD ["koyeb-fast-com-server"]
 ```

 For consistency, name the working directory after the package name in the `Cargo.toml` file.
-In our case it's `koyeb-fast-com`.
+In our case, it's `koyeb-fast-com`.

 Let's break down what this file is doing.
 When we build the Docker image, it will download an official existing image for Rust, create the working directory and copy all of our project files into said directory.
 Then it will run the `cargo install` command to install all of our dependencies and expose port 8080.